jallwork/Alexa_ISP/README.md

 2. Create ISP at: https://youtu.be/c82JRithsw8

-3 and 4.
-Walk through video at: https://youtu.be/EIp2bQJEU4A
+3. Walk through video at: https://youtu.be/EIp2bQJEU4A

+4. ASK CLI and ISP https://youtu.be/FD-CZ4i-GVU